 ADDICTION: the mere suggestion that a substance like drugs or alcohol has taken control over a loved one sparks a host of disturbing emotions.
 In many cases, family members may tread softly at first, hinting about problems gingerly while trying not to offend or push struggling loved ones further away.
-Oftentimes, insecure family members desperate to reconnect dissolving relationships may even inadvertently push the loved ones further into addiction by enabling the very behaviors that are destroying them.
+Often, insecure family members, desperate to reconnect dissolving relationships, may even inadvertently push the loved ones further into addiction by enabling the very behaviors that are destroying them.
 Conversely, others decide “one more chance” is one too many.

 “My dad’s kicking me out; I came home wasted one too many times.”